The Kittitas County Historical Museum is a private, non-profit 501(c)(3) charitable organization.

 Board of Directors

-The Kittitas County Historical Museum is governed by a Board of Directors, consisting of the President, Vice-President, Secretary, and Treasurer and five (5) other active members.
-The Board of Directors are elected from the membership of the Kittitas County Historical Society.
+The Kittitas County Historical Museum is governed by a Board of Directors, consisting of the President, Vice-President, Secretary, and Treasurer and six (6) other active members.
+The Board of Directors are elected annually from the membership of the Kittitas County Historical Society.

 The 2013 redesign of the KCHM website was made possible through the City of Ellensburg Lodging Tax Grant.
 Find out more about the City of Ellensburg through